List on Bids44 →

 Disadvantages — Why You Might Skip the OnePlus 10 Pro in 2026

-Battery Degradation is Almost Guaranteed.
-After four years of use, most OnePlus 10 Pro units will have significantly degraded battery health, often falling below 80%.
-This translates to noticeably shorter battery life, requiring more frequent charging throughout the day.
-A battery replacement is almost a necessity for a comfortable user experience.
+Battery Degradation is a Reality.
+After four years of use, most OnePlus 10 Pro units will have significantly degraded battery health, typically below 85%.
+This translates to shorter screen-on time and more frequent charging.
+You should budget for a battery replacement soon after purchase if the health is low.

 No Official IP Rating.
-The OnePlus 10 Pro did not come with an official IP68 water and dust resistance rating.
-While it likely has some basic splash resistance, it makes the phone more vulnerable to accidental water damage, which is a significant risk for a device of this age.
+The global variant of the OnePlus 10 Pro did not come with an official IP68 water and dust resistance rating.
+While it can likely handle minor splashes, it’s not designed to be submerged, making it more vulnerable to accidental water damage compared to many other premium phones.

 Factors That Affect OnePlus 10 Pro Resale Value

 Original Box and Accessories.
-Having the original box, 80W charger, and USB-C cable can add ₹1,500-2,500 to the perceived value.
-Buyers appreciate completeness and the assurance of genuine accessories.
+Having the original 80W SuperVOOC charger, cable, and box can add ₹2,000-3,500 to the perceived value.
+Buyers appreciate the full package, signaling better care.

 Maintenance Cost Breakdown (India, 2026)